timpile/strava_activity_namer/README.md

-# StravaActivityNamer
+# Strava Activity Namer

 A simple Natural Language Generator (NLG) tool for naming Strava activities.
 Strava Activity Namer connects to the Strava API to rename a boring default activity name based on the user's activity history and some other data analysis.

-NOTE: This gem is still in development and is not fully functionaly yet.
+_NOTE: This gem is in development and is NOT functional yet._

 ## Installation